Supergiovane/node-red-contrib-tts-ultimate/README.md

 <img src='https://github.com/Supergiovane/node-red-contrib-tts-ultimate/raw/master/img/setConfig.png' width="80%">

 **msg.setConfig**<br/>
 This is the property where you can set all the things.
-It must be an Object.
+It must be a JSON Object with the below specified properties.<br/>

-**setMainPlayerIP**<br/>
+The setting is retained until the node receives another msg.setConfig or until node-red is restarted.<br/>

+**property setMainPlayerIP**<br/>
 Sets the main player IP.
-This will also be the coordinator if you have a group of players
+This will also be the coordinator if you have a group of players.

-**setPlayerGroupArray**<br/>
+**property setPlayerGroupArray**<br/>
 Sets the array of players beloging to the group, if any.<br/>
 If you have only one additional player, you need to ever put it into an array.
 See below.